Working with IMS programs

 File download only happens when generating the COBOL service program, and there's some code block that contains IMS CALL CBLTDLI statements.
 The files are placed into the workspace under specific directories.

-Z Refactoring Assistant might bring down multiple PSB files for those original IMS programs, it only does the renaming steps for the first file only.
-Users must combine the contents of the files into the first file so there's a single PSB file corresponding to the generated program.
+Z Understand retrieves multiple PSB files for the original IMS program, but it only performs the renaming steps on the first file.
+Users must merge the contents of all the files into the first one to ensure a single PSB file corresponds to the generated program.

-Note: Regardless of a file's original file extension, Z Refactoring Assistant always saves the downloaded files with .asm extension.
+Note: Regardless of a file's original file extension, Z Understand always saves the downloaded files with .asm extension.

 For more information, see the following help links: